 - the cooking surface should be durable, it shouldn’t be damaged easily

-Let’s take a look at the materials that are commonly used for cooking pans, and which of them a the best, non-toxic option for healthy cooking.
+Let’s take a look at the materials that are commonly used for cooking pans, and which of them are the best, non-toxic options for healthy cooking.

 The safest cooking pans: